chaos-lang/chaos-lang.org/website/docs/api.md

 `enum Phase { INIT_PREPARSE, PREPARSE, INIT_PROGRAM, PROGRAM, INIT_JSON_PARSE, JSON_PARSE };`

 `Phase` enumerator symbolizes the states of the interpreter.
 A global variable named `phase` holds the state of the interpreter.
-The Chaos Interpreter parses a program file twice.
+The Chaos Interpreter parses a program file, builds an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and traverses that AST in the phases.

-The first parsing phase is named `PREPARSE` and it parses the functions and does some look ahead checks.
+The first phase is named `PREPARSE` and it registers the functions and does some look ahead checks.
-The second parsing phase is named `PROGRAM` and it simply executes the program.
+The second phase is named `PROGRAM` and it simply executes the program.

 To switch a phase, you do set `phase` global variable neither to `PREPARSE` nor to `PROGRAM` but rather set to `INIT_PREPARSE` or `INIT_PROGRAM` to initiate the switch.
-It might seem weird but that's the nature of [lexers](https://en.wikipedia.org/wiki/Lexical_analysis).
+It might seem weird but that's how the phase transition is implemented in our [lexer](https://en.wikipedia.org/wiki/Lexical_analysis).

 `INIT_JSON_PARSE` and `JSON_PARSE` are only there to harness the JSON parsing capabilities of the Chaos language and provide [**jsonParse()**](api.md#void-jsonParse) function.